Posted on: Thursday, June 5th, 2025

 Day of Giving – Support our Y and Jersey Mike’s Subs

-Join us Tuesday, May 6th for a Day of Giving Jersey Mike’s Subs at the Franklin & Plainville stores.
+Join us Tuesday, May 6th for a Day of Giving at Jersey Mike’s Subs at the Franklin & Plainville stores.

 Get a free regular sub on May 6th when you donate a minimum of $5.
 Proceeds will support our YMCA’s Annual Campaign.